datacamp/courses-introduction-to-python/scripts/chapter2_script.md

 By now, you've played around with different data types.
 On the numbers side, there's the `float`, to represent a real number, and the `int`, to represent an integer.
 Next, we also have `str`, short for string, to represent text in Python, and `bool`, which can be either `True` or `False`.
 You can store values with these different types in a variable, like this.
 But in this case, each variable represents a single value.

 As a data scientist, you'll often want to work with more than that.
-If you for example want to measure the height of everybody in your family, and store this information in python, it would be pretty stupid to create a new python variable for each data point you collected right?
+If you for example want to measure the height of everybody in your family, and store this information in python, it would be inconvenient to create a new python variable for each data point you collected right?

 What you can do instead, is store all this information in a python _list_.
 You can build such a list with square brackets.
 Suppose you asked your two sisters and parents for their height, in meters.
 You can build the list as follows: